SANTA BARBARA, Calif. – From 2010 to 2019, almost 690,000 Californians relocated to Texas, according to a StorageCafé study.

 Tarrant County, 6,623;

 Williamson County; 2,877;

-The Real Estate Center has a wealth of economic information online for free.
+The Texas Real Estate Research Center has a wealth of economic information online for free.